What is pension drawdown?

 The inheritors of your pension will pay tax at their marginal rate of income tax, whether they take the remaining fund as a lump sum or as a regular income from a drawdown plan.

-Another important change is that death benefits can now be left to anyone you choose, not simply dependants (such as your spouse).
+Another important change is that death benefits can now be left to anyone you choose, not simply dependents (such as your spouse).

 This makes it extremely important to complete your provider's 'expression of wish' form, declaring who should inherit your pension pot.